 We vowed that once my treatment was completed I would spend my extra time raising funds to help with cancer research.
 Effcansah was established & will sell merchandise such as shirts, hats, koozies, etc. to promote awareness.
 All profits will be donated to the UW Carbone Cancer Center - Breast Cancer Disease Oriented Working Group (Breast DOWG) in Madison, WI which is overseen by my Oncologist Dr. Mark Burkard.

 Effcansah has a special meaning that reminds us of the worry filled & sleepless nights wondering what the next appointment, examination or treatment would bring.
-Even though it has been six years, it is something that is always on my mind, but I don't let it run my life.
+Even though it has been seven years, it is something that is always on my mind, but I don't let it run my life.
 I do want to give back & Effcansah is the way I can do it.

 Thank you for your support!